rishav781/New_MCP/README.md

 ## Running the MCP Server

-You can start the MCP server in two ways:
+You can start the MCP server in multiple ways:

 - **Using FastMCP (development mode):**